 Impact 360 Institute was born out of the vision to transform communities with the message of Jesus Christ by equipping young adults to become Christ-centered servant leaders.

-Impact 360 Fellows is a nine-month Christian gap year experience that offers a unique combination biblical worldview training put into action through experiential learning, international experiences, and servant leadership equipping.
+Impact 360 Fellows is a nine-month Christian gap year experience that offers biblical worldview training put into action through a unique combination of experiential learning, dynamic teaching, vibrant community, domestic and international travel, and servant leadership training.

 Academics at Impact 360 Fellows isn’t about head knowledge, it’s about learning to truly own your faith.